Rapa Nui Culture!

 Flights we book

-• We will book your flights to and from Easter Island from Santiago when available and add the cost to your final payment.
+• The round-trip flights from Santiago and Easter Island; we’ll add the flight cost to your final balance.

 FAQ